qalle2/nes-gg-disassembly/README.md

 * Sometimes, the letter or dash (`-`) under the revolving cursor on the input area does not flash.
   * How to reproduce:
-    * boot up the ROM
+    1. boot up the ROM
-    * observe the first dash (it does not flash)
+    1. observe the first dash (it does not flash)
-    * press B
+    1. press B
-    * observe the first dash (it flashes)
+    1. observe the first dash (it flashes)
+* You can sometimes delete non-final letters of the code.
+  * How to reproduce:
+    1. enter `AAAAAAAA` on the last line (you need to move the cursor manually from the 6th to the 7th letter)
+    1. press B three times
+    1. observe the code (`AAAAA-AA`)
 * The bottom half of the flying letter sometimes looks corrupt and flashing.
   * How to reproduce (use pause&frame advance on an emulator for best results):
-    * enter any two letters (e.g. `UU`)
+    1. enter any two letters (e.g. `UU`)
-    * immediately delete the last letter (press B)
+    1. immediately delete the last letter (press B)
-    * immediately delete another letter (press B)
+    1. immediately delete another letter (press B)
-    * observe the bottom half of the flying letter (it is corrupt and flashes)
+    1. observe the bottom half of the flying letter (it is corrupt and flashes)
 * A variation of the previous bug: sometimes, the bottom half of the flying letter flashes and some flying particles disappear.
   * How to reproduce (use pause&frame advance on an emulator for best results):
-    * enter two letters or more (e.g. `UUU`)
+    1. enter two letters or more (e.g. `UUU`)
-    * delete the last letter (press B)
+    1. delete the last letter (press B)
-    * immediately delete another letter (press B)
+    1. immediately delete another letter (press B)
-    * immediately enter another letter (e.g. `U`)
+    1. immediately enter another letter (e.g. `U`)
-    * observe the bottom half of the flying letter (it flashes) and note the missing particles
+    1. observe the bottom half of the flying letter (it flashes) and note the missing particles
-* You can sometimes delete non-final letters of the code.
-  * How to reproduce:
-    * enter `AAAAAAAA` on the last line (you need to move the cursor manually from the 6th to the 7th letter)
-    * press B three times
-    * observe the code (`AAAAA-AA`)

 The sprite-related bugs seem to be caused by some sprites being assigned to both the flying letter and the flying particles.